1953 UCLA Bruins football team

-The 1953 UCLA Bruins football team represented the University of California, Los Angeles (UCLA) in the 1953 college football season.
-They played their home games at the Los Angeles Memorial Coliseum and were coached by Red Sanders.
-It was Sanders' fifth season as the UCLA head coach.
-The team completed the season with an 8–2 record and was the Pacific Coast Conference champion.
-They played in the 1954 Rose Bowl and were defeated by eighth-ranked Michigan State, 28–20.
-The Bruins finished ranked fourth in the Coaches Poll and fifth in the AP Poll.
+The 1953 UCLA Bruins football team represented the University of California, Los Angeles (UCLA) in the Pacific Coast Conference (PCC) during the 1953 college football season.
+Led by fifth-year head coach Red Sanders, the Bruins played their home games at the Los Angeles Memorial Coliseum.
+The team completed the regular season with an 8–1 record (6–1 in PCC, first) for the first of three consecutive conference titles.

-Previous season

-The Bruins finished the 1952 season in second place in the Pacific Coast Conference with a record of 8–1.
-They were ranked in sixth place in both AP and UPI final polls.
+UCLA played in the Rose Bowl but was defeated 28–20 by eighth-ranked Michigan State and finished at 8–2.
+The Bruins finished fourth in the Coaches Poll and fifth in the AP Poll, both released prior to the bowl games.